 But how can this innovative form of farming be incorporated into urban planning strategies?

-A lire aussi : What Are the Impact and Challenges of Facial Recognition Technologies in UK’s Security Systems?
+Sujet a lire : What Are the Impact and Challenges of Facial Recognition Technologies in UK’s Security Systems?

 The first step towards integrating vertical farming into urban planning involves recognising and acknowledging its benefits.
 These advantages range from providing fresh, local produce all year round to reducing the environmental impact of traditional farming.